 Explore other lesser known districts of Paris

 More than simple divisions, the 20 arrondissements of Paris have their own character and charm.
 They all tell locals and visitors alike different stories about Paris.
 The most known districts of Paris are Paris 1, Paris 4, Paris 5 and Paris 6 but we really encourage you to go out of the main tourist area and visit the lesser known arrondissements of Paris.
 Paris 13, for example, has great Street Art.
 Paris 10 is the district of Canal Saint-Martin and it is also a cool place to hang around for a drink, vintage shopping or a picnic at night.
+Paris 6 is home to the beautiful area of Saint Germain.
 Finally, Paris 20 is becoming very trendy, with a young population and some cool bars.